8 Shortcuts To Get Started With Vim

 ποΈHow to switch between modes:

-to exit current text mode or to enter Normal modei
+Escapeto exit current text mode or to enter Normal modeito enter Insert Modevto enter Visual Mode

 Look at the status bar at the bottom to know which mode you currently in.